 We have excellent GP practices, hospitals and other health and care services delivering care for people.
 We look beyond the day to day treatment of individuals to find new, better, cost effective ways to tackle some of the big health issues and integrate better with health and care services across the whole county.

-By working in Cornwall, you get to enjoy one of the most beautiful parts of the country and one of the UK's top tourist destinations every day.
-Enjoy breathtaking scenery by going on rambling walks through the countryside and along the amazing picturesque coastal path, go surfing on one of the world renowned beaches, or partake in any number of outdoor activities.
+By working in Cornwall, you get to enjoy a beautiful part of the country every day.
+Enjoy breathtaking scenery by going on rambling walks through the countryside and along the amazing picturesque coastal path, go surfing on Fistral Beach, or partake in any number of outdoor activities.
 Or perhaps go and watch a play at the Hall for Cornwall theatre in Truro or the amazing Minack Theatre, which stages productions outdoors in an amphitheatre with spectacular coastal views.
 Maybe step into the drama and romance of some of the popular series set in Cornwall by visiting the beautiful towns and beaches used in the making of Poldark and Doc Martin.

-Cornwall also offers an excellent culinary experience and in addition to a number of exquisite local restaurants, it has also attracted famous chefs such as Rick Stein and Jamie Oliver to set up businesses here, which has all served to boost the local economy.
-You can also discover modern art galleries such as the Tate in St Ives, visit one of the County's museums, and enjoy fantastic shopping with high street stores and unique boutiques and craft shops.
+Cornwall also offers an excellent culinary experience and in addition to a number of exquisite local restaurants, it has also attracted famous chefs such as Rick Stein to set up businesses here, which has all served to boost the local economy.
+You can also discover modern art galleries such as the Tate in St Ives, visit a museum, and enjoy fantastic shopping with high street stores and unique boutiques and craft shops.
 The county is also steeped in history, with towns and villages that date back hundreds of years.
 For those studying in the area, there are really good schools, colleges and the University.